THE IDEA

 Before judging whether something is working, ask: how long should it take before we’d expect to see results?
 Write that number down before you start.
 Then hold your nerve until that date arrives.

 When you’re designing a system or a process, map the delays.
 Where are the longest gaps between action and feedback?
-Those are the places where people will make the worst decisions, because they’ll be flying blind.
+Those are the places where the worst decisions will get made, because everyone will be flying blind.
 Shorten the delays if you can.
-If you can’t, make them visible - put them on the wall, in the dashboard, in the project plan.
+If you can’t, make them visible - on the wall, in the dashboard, in the plan.

 When someone proposes a quick intervention for a slow problem, that’s a signal.
 The mismatch between the speed of the fix and the speed of the system is where things go wrong.